aaugustin/mtefd/multiple-template-engines.rst

 The Django Template Language hasn't evolved much over the years.
 It carries several design decisions made in 2005.
-Nine years later, if the Django team started from a clean slate, it may make different decisions.
+Nine years later, if the Django team started from a clean slate, it would make different decisions.

-As a consequence, this project avoids encoding the legacy of the Django Template Language in APIs.
-It doesn't encourage third-party engines to provide compatibility with specific features of Django templates.
+Therefore this project avoids encoding the legacy of the DTL in APIs.
+It doesn't encourage third-party engines to provide compatibility with the DTL.
+Instead it focuses on integration with other components of Django.

+Maintainers of third-party engines are welcome to make almost any design decision they want.
 The main exception is security.
 This DEP is prescriptive when it comes to security considerations:

-- HTML autoescaping is required by default, to defend against XSS attacks
+- HTML autoescaping is required by default to defend against XSS attacks
 - integration with Django's CSRF protection framework is mandatory

 Built-in engines